 The price premium will pay itself off in the long run as you’ll have a great all-round tool for years to come.

 Not only will it serve its role as grout removal tool like a champion, it will help with cutting and sanding tasks you will throw at it.

-If you are planning to do a small grout removal job or just occasional grout removing as the free time arises the more affordable Genesis will do great.
+If you are planning to do a small grout removal job or just occasional grout removing as the free time arises the more affordable Genesis will do great for any home projects.

 The Genesis offers homeowners and casual DIYers at any budget level to get their hands on a grout removal tool without blowing a hole in their budget.

-This tool is ideal for those small odd projects that crop up so you don’t want to spend a lot on a tool you won’t be using for months at a time.
+This tool is ideal for those previously mentioned small odd projects that crop up so you don’t want to spend a lot on a tool you won’t be using for months at a time.

 It’s the beauty of the low cost, it empowers anyone to have a powered grout removal tool at any budget.

 Remember with any oscillating multi-tool, a quick blade change will empower you to cut all common materials so it is a great investment whichever way you choose to look at it.